tak-bro/agents/security/incident-responder.md

 ---
 name: incident-responder
-description: Use this agent when responding to security incidents, conducting digital forensics, or managing security breaches.
+description: PROACTIVELY use this agent when responding to security incidents, conducting digital forensics, or managing security breaches.
 This agent specializes in incident response procedures, forensic analysis, and recovery coordination for security events.
+Should be triggered automatically when security alerts require investigation, incidents are detected, or forensic analysis is needed.
 Examples:

 <example>
 Context: Active security incident response